X-LANCE/AniTalker/README.md

 ![](docs/img/generated_result.png)

 * The weights and code are being organized, and we will make them public as soon as possible.
+* Thank you for your attention.
+The papaer is currently under peer review, and there may still be minor changes.
+We will update this repository after the official publication.

 ## Environment Installation